Winter Packing List: How to Pack for a Snowy Getaway

 HAND WARMERS — for your hands, your feet, and your phone in case it gets too cold!
 Click here to grab a value pack.

-CAMERA BAG — this item actually has nothing to do with cold weather specifically, but it is still important :) Click here for the most stylish camera bag for women.
+CAMERA BAG — this item actually has nothing to do with snowy weather specifically, but it is still important :) Click here for the most stylish camera bag for women.

 LEATHER TOTE — I never, ever, ever travel without my Cuyana Leather Zipper Tote.
 It holds so much yet never feels as heavy as other bags!
 I even like it more than my Louis Vuitton Neverfull which cost 5X as much.
 Click here to check it out.

 Wanna know my organizational tricks?
 Click here for how to organize your carry-on.

 REUSABLE WATER BOTTLE — I always pack this because it is important for the environment.
 Hydro Flask is the best because it keeps your drink cold (or warm).
 So worth the investment.
 Click here to see the latest prices.

 SILK SLEEP MASK — To block out light on the plane and in the hotel.
 I bring this always and am especially thankful for it when I find myself traveling with someone who wants to stay up later than I do.
 Silk is anti-aging and great for your skin which is why it must be silk!
 Click here for the one I use and love.